 Where is your organization at in terms of employee engagement?
-Does your organization have a system for understanding productivity within the organization?
-Answering these few questions may help you better understand where your organization is at and explain how higher engagement between employees and managers can result in more productive employees.
+Does your organization have a system for understanding workplace productivity?
+Answering these few questions may help you better understand where your organization is and explain how higher engagement between employees and managers can result in more employee productivity.

 1. Communication Style: How does your organization tailor to different communication styles?

 Whether someone responds better to a personal, collaborative style or a task-oriented, right-to-the-point attitude, a manager can tailor their communication to different people around them.
 According to The Economist, different communication styles are the most frequently cited cause of poor communication at 42%.

 "*" indicates required fields